-Through its work experience program, the College makes it possible for you to earn college credit for employment in a business or industry related to your occupational goals.
+Through its work experience program, the College makes it possible for you to earn college credit for employment or activities in a business or industry related to your occupational goals.
 Over four semesters, you may earn up to sixteen units that can be applied toward graduation, certificate requirements, and Veterans' Education Benefits.

 To be eligible for the program, you must be employed fifteen hours per week during the regular semester and thirty hours per week during Summer Session.
-In addition, during each semester in which you seek work experience credit, you must enroll in a minimum of seven units, including the four units of work experience.
+In addition, during each semester in which you seek work experience credit, you must enroll in a minimum of seven units.
+Your work experience units are counted as part of the seven.

 To participate, during the first week of the semester you must do two things.
 First, you must meet with the appropriate work experience coordinator to design your program.
-Second, you must find a job related to your occupational goals.
+Second, you must already have, or find, a job related to your occupational goals.
 (While the coordinator will assist you, locating a job is primarily your responsibility.)